Quadratic-form Optimal Transport: The diamond transport

 \begin{lemma} Assume the same setting as Theorem \ref{thm:diamond}.
 Then $\tilde{c}$ is supermodular on the first and third quadrants, and submodular on the second and fourth quadrants. \end{lemma}

 The proof of Lemma \ref{lemma:1/2} involves detailed analysis and is deferred to Appendix \ref{app:sec5}.

 \begin{proof}[Proof of Theorem \ref{thm:diamond}] We first claim that the resulting QOT problem is convex in $\pi$.
-Since $\phi$ is completely monotone, the function $\psi(u):=\phi(\sqrt{u})$ is a continuous positive definite function on $\R_+$ by Schoenberg's theorem (Theorem 4.6.13 and Example 5.1.3 of \cite{berg1984harmonic}).
-In this way, we write $c(x,y,x',y')=\psi(|x-x'|)\psi(|y-y'|)$ where $\psi$ is positive definite.
-By the Schur product theorem, the product of two positive definite functions is also positive definite (see Theorem 3.1.12 of \cite{berg1984harmonic}).
+Since $\phi$ is completely monotone, {the function $\psi(u):=\phi(u^2)$ is a continuous positive definite function on $\R$ by Schoenberg's theorem (Theorem 4.6.13 and Example 5.1.3 of \cite{berg1984harmonic}).
+In this way, we write $c(x,y,x',y')=\psi(x-x')\psi(y-y')$ where $\psi$ is positive definite, so $(x,x')\mapsto \psi(x-x')$ and $(y,y')\mapsto \psi(y-y')$ are positive definite kernels.} By the Schur product theorem, the product of two positive definite {kernels} is also positive definite (see Theorem 3.1.12 of \cite{berg1984harmonic}).
 Therefore, $c(x,y,x',y')$ is a positive definite kernel in the two variables $(x,y),(x',y')\in\R^2$.
 Proposition \ref{prop:convex?} then implies the QOT problem is convex in $\pi$.

 Since the cost function \eqref{eq:phi^2} is translation-invariant, we may assume that $\mu,\nu$ are both symmetric along $0$.
 We next verify

 By the symmetry of $\pi_{\mathrm{dia}}\in\Pi(\mu,\nu)$, we have